PelionIoT/mbl-docs/Docs/install_mbl_on_device/Reqs_and_env/Hardware.md

 Supported boards:

-* TechNexion [PICO-PI-GL baseboard](https://shop.technexion.com/system-on-modules/pico/pico-baseboards/picopigl.html) with a [PICO-IMX7D-10-R10-E08-9377 System-on-Module](https://shop.technexion.com/system-on-modules/pico/pico-modules/pico-imx7d-10-r10-e08-9377.html) (SoM).
+* TechNexion [PICO-PI-IMX7-IG development kit](https://shop.technexion.com/system-on-modules/pico/pico-evk/pico-pi-imx7-1g.html) with a [PICO-IMX7D-10-R10-E08-9377 System-on-Module](https://shop.technexion.com/system-on-modules/pico/pico-modules/pico-imx7d-10-r10-e08-9377.html) (SoM).
 Referred to as the PICO-PI with IMX7D.
 You also need one micro-USB cable, and one USB-C cable.

 * [NXP i.MX 8M Mini LPDDR4 Evaluation Kit](https://www.nxp.com/support/developer-resources/software-development-tools/i.mx-developer-resources/evaluation-kit-for-the-i.mx-8m-mini-applications-processor:8MMINILPD4-EVK?tid=vanimx8mminievk).
 Referred to as the NXP 8M Mini EVK.
 This kit comes with power supply, micro-USB cable and USB-C cable, but you will need a micro-SD card (at least 4GB).